Plant in Numbers

 If you have container gardens, chances are they're on your porch, entryway, deck, patio, or balcony.
 Too few gardeners consider the gardening idea of mixing containers into their beds and borders.

 Doing so is an easy way to add flexibility to the landscape.
 Large, colorful glazed or plastic containers are a great landscape idea to add a bright splash, even without blooms.
 You can move them around to highlight different parts of your yard, plus it's easy to change out container gardens each season to get a different look.

 Our eyes are attracted to color and many gardeners stop there.
 But it's easier than you think to add a layer of interest to your garden by incorporating texture.

 I love this landscaping idea, which features tidy mounds of blue fescue, punctuated by an upright pyramid of Colorado blue spruce and dwarf black pine.
 A potted variegated yucca repeats the texture of the grass and adds in a new color.

 Note Plant Habits

 Embrace plant shapes, and use them in your landscape ideas.
 I usually tuck in a few tall, upright plants to draw the eye up and break up the monotony that comes along with using a lot of mounding shrubs and perennials.
 I often design yards with weeping plants, too: They add excitement, visual energy, and a unique graceful shape to your yard.

 Go with Green

 When I help folks design their gardens, they often ask for lots of color and overlook green.
-But using a variety of shades of green is a wonderful way to add depth to your plantings.
+But using a variety of shades of green is a wonderful landscaping idea and a way to add depth to your plantings.

 Bright chartreuse greens (as seen in these 'Frisia' honey locust trees) catch the eye and stand out in the landscape, especially compared to the darker, richer tones often found in evergreens.
 Blue greens add a softness and almost always harmonize well with other shades of the color.